What is the Financial Advisor Expungement Process

 FINRA has created this free tool ‘BrokerCheck’ in efforts to help investors make informed choices about brokers and brokerage firms.
 It is important that a record of claims filed by an investor involving their financial advisor be recorded and available to the public so that investors can make informed decisions as to who to trust in investing their life savings.

 Additionally, advisors are provided an opportunity to respond to allegations directly on their broker report so even if a claim is not expunged the advisor still has an opportunity to tell his/her “story” about the alleged claim.
 As such, generally, arbitrators are instructed that removing a disclosure should be an “extraordinary measure.”
 Right or wrong, in practice, particularly in situations where the investors does not oppose the request, arbitration panels often do grant expungement requests.

 The foregoing information has been provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors throughout the country in FINRA arbitration claims against their brokerage firms.
 To speak to a securities attorney, please call The White Law Group at 888-637-5510.
 For more information on the firm visit https://www.whitesecuritieslaw.com.